bodrick/awesome/README.md

 *   [microsoft/inshellisense](https://github.com/microsoft/inshellisense) - IDE style command line auto complete
 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.
 *   [ChatGPTNextWeb/ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web) - A cross-platform ChatGPT/Gemini UI (Web / PWA / Linux / Win / MacOS). 一键拥有你自己的跨平台 ChatGPT/Gemini 应用。
-*   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A Blazing Fast AI Gateway.
-Route to 200+ LLMs with 1 fast & friendly API.
+*   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A Blazing Fast AI Gateway with integrated Guardrails.
+Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.
 *   [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 *   [vultix/ts-results](https://github.com/vultix/ts-results) - A typescript implementation of Rust's Result object.
 *   [VirtualEstatePlanner/MegaDocker](https://github.com/VirtualEstatePlanner/MegaDocker) - A tool to easily generate docker swarm stacks